abarim-mud/abarim-mud.github.io/player.markdown

 ## Enchantment

-Enchantment is the way to further improve characteristics of an equipment item.
+Enchantment is the way to improve characteristics of an equipment item.

-Not
+It requires special enchantment stones(which are random pop for now) and gold coins.

+There are four types of enchantment stones: tiny, small, average and large.

+Every equipment item has enchantment tier, which specifies what type of the enchantment stones is required.

+See [equipment]({% link equipment.markdown %}) for the list of items' enchantment tiers.

+If an item has empty enchantment tier, then it couldn't be enchanted.